15 of the Best Waterfalls in Iceland

 GljúfrafossCamper honeymoon in Iceland

 This waterfall is a hidden gem.
-It is hidden in a crack and the walls are mossy and gorgeous.
-When you visit Seljalandsfoss, you just walk/drive a few hundred feet north and you will find Gljúfráfoss.
-Have proper shoes on, rain clothes and enjoy a truly fantastic experience.
+It is hidden in a crack, and the walls are mossy and gorgeous.
+When you visit Seljalandsfoss, you only need to walk or drive a few hundred feet north, and you will find Gljúfrafoss.
+Make sure you have your rain gear and shoes with good grip, so you can enjoy a truly fantastic experience.

-There is also a trail close by and a wooden staircase to enable hikers to climb halfway up and view the falls from another angle.
+There is also a trail close by and a wooden staircase so hikers can climb halfway up and view the falls from another angle.

-This astounding shot was taken by a couple who spent their long overdue honeymoon and they chose Iceland!
-A good choice! ?
+This astounding shot was taken by a couple who took their long-overdue honeymoon to Iceland!
+We think it was worth the wait!

 GPS Coordinates: 63°37’14.94″N 19°59’11.52″W